4 Weeks Pregnancy – Symptoms, Baby Development, and Tips!

 4 Weeks Pregnancy Symptoms: What Happens To The Mother’s Body When 4 Weeks Pregnant?

-In the 4th week, if you were to look at a baby in ultrasound at 4 weeks you wouldn’t find it.
+• In the 4th week, if you were to look at a baby in ultrasound at 4 weeks you wouldn’t find it.
 But, there’s perhaps a lot going on to the body of the mother at this stage.

 Here’s what are the signs of pregnancy at 4 weeks of pregnancy:

-1. PMS vs pregnancy symptoms
+1. PMS vs. pregnancy symptoms

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

-2. Missed period
+2. Missed Period

 In this early stage, you might not even feel like you’re pregnant.
 Missing periods may result in a pregnancy which can only be confirmed through a pregnancy test.

-3. Positive pregnancy test
+3. Positive Pregnancy Test

 Some home pregnancy tests show accuracy and might take a few days or even a week before you face enough hCG or a pregnancy hormone in the urine for the test.
-In place, the test comes out to be negative, schedule a blood test at your doctor’s office or lab, or take another pee stick.
+In place, if the test comes out negative, schedule a blood test at your doctor’s office or lab, or take another pee stick.
 And if the at-home came out to be positive, you’re pregnant!

 4. Sore breasts